Pictured above: Pricklypear cactus (Opuntia mesacantha) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Pricklypear cactus is an erect to sprawling perennial succulent.
+Pricklypear cactus (Opuntia mesacantha) is an erect to sprawling perennial succulent.
 Its blooms are large with bright yellow petals, sepals and stamens.
 Petals and sepals are often indistinguishable, and may have a waxy feel.
 Flowers occur singularly or in clusters.
 Leaves are absent, replaced by flattened cladodes, commonly referred to as “pads.”
 The cladodes are segmented, fleshy and armed with two types of barbed bristles: long, fixed spines, and small glochids or hairlike bristles (see caution below).
 Flowers are born on the margins of mature cladodes.
 The pear-shaped fruit is hard and green; it softens and turns a bright purplish-pink as it matures.
 It is also covered in fine bristles.

 Pricklypear cactus occurs naturally in scrub, scrubby flatwoods, sandhills, coastal strands, ruderal sites and dry, open areas.
 It flowers in late spring and attracts a wide range of pollinators, especially native bees.
 The fleshy fruits and seeds are eaten by birds, small mammals and gopher tortoises (who also enjoy browsing the pads).